tristanrussell2000/hockeydata/oscar replica/plan.md

  Plan: Should already be done in the goalie stats view DONE
+ BUT: this is just lifetime for each goalie.
+But earlier games in the dataset, will feauture that goalie earlier in their career.
+For more accurate results, should compute stats for the lifetime-till-date for each goaltender-game.

 ### Measure	Model Coefficient (Beta)	Mean	Standard Deviation
  - 5v5 Goals per Shot-on-goal, Home team	+0.031	0.0425	0.0092
  - 5v5 Goals per Shot-on-goal, Away team	-0.091	0.0424	0.0092

 Plan: also a window-function view?
+DONE

 ### Measure	Model Coefficient (Beta)	Mean	Standard Deviation
  - 5v4 Shot Generation, Home Team	+0.057	95.08	12.81